arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/Foundation-concepts/portenta-x8-foundations.md

 ## Overview

 The Portenta X8 is one of the more advanced boards available from Arduino.
+And with that comes some new concepts that are not standard for Arduino boards.
 In this article we will go through some of the foundations of the Portenta X8 and help you understand how the board works and how the new features of the board can be usefull.
-Especially how factories and containers on the Portenta X8 works.
+Such as how factories and containers on the Portenta X8 works.

 ## Goals